Meet The HAPPENING Crew

 Mary Beth moved to Wellington West from downtown a few years ago in search of a real neighbourhood.
 She loves living, working, playing and promoting this walkable, creative community.
 Mary Beth is a well-rounded communications professional, with extensive experience in strategic internal and corporate communications, change management, event planning and social media.
 Working with The HAPPENING is a great complement to MB's current work as a manager in digital communications for a Government department.

-MB is leading communications for the 2017 festival, as well as sponsorship and volunteers.
+MB is leading communications for the 2018 festival, as well as volunteers.
 She enjoys getting to know the community through managing the festival Instagram account.

 Twitter: @MBWolicky / Instagram: @mb_a_gram